lucas-martinati/Applications_Automatical_Installer/README.md

 ## 🔽 Installation

-Run the `install_python_and_packages` BAT file, then you need to restart it to be able to install the packages (unless Python was already installed).
+**Note:** Installation is only necessary if you intend to modify the source code.

+1. **Install Python and Required Packages**:

+   -Run the `install_python_and_packages.bat` file.
+This script will install Python (if not already installed) and the necessary packages.
+   -After execution, restart the script to ensure all packages are properly installed.

+## 🚀 Usage

+- **Standard Usage on Windows**:

+   Simply execute the provided `Applications_Automatical_Installer.exe` file to launch the application.

+- **Modifying the Python Code**:

+   If you wish to modify the source code, run the corresponding `Install_dependency.bat` script to set up the development environment.

+- **Recompiling the Python Script into an Executable**:

+   After making changes to the code, use the following command to generate a new executable:
+    ```
+    pyinstaller --onefile --windowed --add-data "applications.json;."
+Applications-Automatical-Installer.py
+    ```
+    This command creates a standalone executable from your Python script, including the necessary `applications.json` file.

-## 🤔 Explications
+## 🤔 Explanation

-This repository allows automatic installation of applications selected from a list (which can be easily expanded).
-Each installation of each application will be carried out and launched in administrator mode (to avoid any conflicts), and they will be stored in the Windows 'Downloads' folder.
-Please note, however, that some applications like "Nvidia App" or "Davinci Resolve" do not work (because they require connections during installation or otherwise).
-Once checked, they will lead to the website where you can install them.
-All applications presenting this problem are marked with “(Manual)” in their name and will be in Purple, in addition you will be able to find a list of extensions which will also lead to their site.
+This repository facilitates the automatic installation of selected applications from an easily extendable list.
+Each application is installed with administrative privileges to prevent conflicts, and the installation files are saved in the Windows 'Downloads' folder.

+Please note that certain applications, such as "Nvidia App" or "Davinci Resolve," require an active internet connection during installation and cannot be installed automatically.
+For these, the script will redirect you to the official website for manual installation.
+These applications are labeled as “(Manual)” and highlighted in purpe.
+Additionally, a list of extensions is provided, directing you to their respective sites.

 ## 📱 Applications